department-of-veterans-affairs/vagov-content/pages/health-care/pay-copay-bill/dispute.md

 Yes.
 You can choose to have legal representation for all VA payment disputes.

 <b>You have 2 options for getting legal representation.
 You can:</b>
-- Work with a Veteran Service Organization (VSO) or other VA-recognized service organization for free, **or**
+- Work with a Veteran Service Organization (VSO) or other VA-recognized service organization for no charge, **or**
-- Hire an attorney or a VA-accredited agent (a trusted professional who's trained an certified in our processes) for a fee
+- Hire an attorney or a VA-accredited agent (a trusted professional who's trained and certified in our processes) for a fee

 <b>To find an accredited representative or VSO:</b>